erealmsoft/pitShare/README.md

 # pitShare
-share the pit in your project.
+share the pits in your project.